-Once you have completed the Frequency and Consequence Work Sheets, you can now begin to prioritize your hazards by using the HIRA equation:
+Once you have completed the Frequency and Vulnerability Work Sheets, you can now begin to prioritize your hazards by using the HIRA equation:

-Risk = Frequency Consequence
+Risk = Frequency Vulnerability

 Table 14 Risk Analysis

 Level Of Risk

 < 5 Very Low

 6 -10 Low

 11- 15 Moderate

 16- 20 High

-21-25 Very High
+21- 25 Very High

 25 Extreme

-4.0 VULNERABILITY ANALYSIS
+4.0 MPACT ANALYSIS

-Vulnerability includes all populations and assets (environmental, economic, and critical facilities) that may be at risk from natural, human-caused, and technological hazards.
-Vulnerability analysis measures the level of assets, populations, or resources within a given region, city, or town.
-Their vulnerability is a function of the built environment, local economy, demographics, and environmental uses of a given region.
+Impact Analysis includes all populations and assets (environmental, economic, and critical facilities) that may be at risk from natural, human-caused, and technological hazards.
+Impact analysis measures the level of assets, populations, or resources within a given region, city, or town.
+The impacts are a function of the built environment, local economy, demographics, and environmental uses of a given region.